 - Enthusiasm – The person should enjoy his or her job and view it as more than a paycheck.
 You do not want someone who sits around counting down the minutes until you come home to take over.
 You want someone who engages your loved one in conversation and pays attention to your senior’s emotional needs.
 The person should truly love working with and being around older people.

 It can be difficult for families new to caregiving to pick out these characteristics in a caregiver.
 That’s where we come in.
-At Home Care Assistance of San Antonio, all of our caregivers undergo extensive screening and background checks to ensure that they provide the highest level of home care San Antonio families can trust.
+At Home Care Assistance of San Antonio, all of our caregivers undergo extensive screening and background checks to ensure that they provide the highest level of in-home care San Antonio families can trust.
 Call us today at 210-495-6300 for more information about our highly trained, reliable and compassionate caregivers and find out if home care is the right choice for your aging parent, grandparent or loved one.